 If you really open up to it, the duality of the world and worldly life on one side and the bliss of Divine love on the other falls away and then there is only the Divine.

 I have learned in glimpses of truth, that there is no duality, no world apart from the Beloved.
 There is only one continual flow of Divine presence manifesting in countless forms and experiences.

 For those who have eyes to see, there is only the Beloved.
-He/she is everywhere.
+He/she is everywhere in all people, in everything.
 Eyes open or eyes closed in deep meditation, it is the same.
 All is the Beloved, the Self of all beings.
 This has perhaps been the biggest teaching of my life - that this world and all its joys and sorrows, attachments, loves and losses is simply the form of the Beloved.